Set up single sign-on with SAML

 Zapier can automatically send instructions on how to log in via SAML SSO to your team.

-• Click Send Email.
-This will send the following email to your team members:
+2. Click Send Email.
+This will send an email to your team members.

 Additional technical information